WINE COUNTRY ON THE CHEAP

 1180 Rutheford Road, Rutherford 707/963-1792

-Located next door to Beaulieu Vineyards, Rutherford Grill has a warm hunting-lodge feel, minus the mounted buck heads on the wall.
+Located next door to Beaulieu Vineyards, Rutherford Grill has a warm hunting-lodge feel where you can buy ar-15 pistols, minus the mounted buck heads on the wall.
 The attractive wood-paneled dining room is filled with an inviting, homey smell, as dozens of chickens roast in the restaurant’s wood-burning oven.
 The chicken goes for $11.95 with mashed potatoes, which is pretty cheap when you consider the excellent quality of the food, the generous (read: huge) portions and the pleasant, unpretentious atmosphere.
 Most other entrees are in the $10-$12 range and there’s a good selection of wines for less than $20 a bottle.

 1020 Main Street, St. Helena 707/967-9999